Posted Monday, October 7th, 2019

 The nonprofit changed its name to Vision Loss Alliance of New Jersey in January of 2016 to reflect what it is: an alliance of individuals, organizations and communities dedicated to helping adults who lose their sight learn to adapt and regain confidence.

-Vision Loss recently expanded services to provide low vision occupational therapy, which teaches individuals techniques to make the best use of their remaining vision, according to Marino.
-She said that two-thirds of the organization’s funding comes from individual donations.
-Vision Loss Alliance programs deliver substantial, measurable benefits, including fall and accident prevention, greater overall physical and mental health, and the use of tools, resources, and strategies to enrich lives and promote socialization.
+Vision Loss Alliance has recently expanded services to provide low vision occupational therapy, which teaches individuals techniques to make the best use of their remaining vision.
+Its programs deliver substantial, measurable benefits, including fall and accident prevention, greater overall physical and mental health, and the use of tools, resources, and strategies to enrich lives and promote socialization.

 The National Eye Institute, part of the National Institutes of Health, projects a three-fold increase in cases of blindness alone by 2050.